rohan843/cybersecurity-notes/README.md

 1. **Firewall logs**: These are records of attempted or established connections for incoming traffic for the internet.
 It also includes outbound requests to the internet from within the network.
 2. **Network logs**: These are records of all computers and devices that enter and leave the network.
 It also records connections between devices and services on the network.
 3. **Server logs**: These are records of events related to services, such as websites, emails or file shares.
 It includes actions such as login, password and username requests.

+## Security Information and Event Management (SIEM) Tools

+A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an orga